DLinRT-eu/website/docs/USER_REGISTRATION_SYSTEM.md

   - Institution affiliation check
   - Email verification status

-### 🚫 Blocked Registration Tracking
+### ⚠️ Enhanced Verification for Non-Institutional Emails
-- Non-institutional email registrations are automatically blocked
+- Non-institutional email registrations are allowed but flagged for review
+- Warning notifications are shown to users during signup
+- Admins receive enhanced scrutiny recommendations for non-institutional emails
-- Blocked attempts are logged for security monitoring
+- All registration attempts are logged for security monitoring
-- Admins can review blocked registrations in the dashboard

 ## System Architecture